 - Any other occupation

 Foot injuries sustained while on-the-job can occur gradually or occur immediately following an accident.
-Often, workers may downplay the extent of their injuries or try to “tough it out,” but it is important to seek medical attention if you are experiencing any pain.
+Often, workers may downplay the extent of their injuries or try to “tough it out,” but it is important to seek medical care if you are experiencing any pain.

 Remember, your workers’ comp claim must be filed within 120 days of the date of the injury.
 Don’t delay, otherwise, you may be unable to seek recovery.